CyberNord/GameDev_Rush/README.md

 Project time ~3months.
 Within that time I had to learn Unity, C# and realize the own idea into a game.
 I had to cut out features I planned to meet the deadline, also Unity is quite unforgiving at first for beginners.
 I think my next projects will be much more polished.

-## Some Answers

-Q: **Why are there unused Assets in the Project?**

-A:  "Never touch a running System" - I forgot to remove some Assets earlier and I don't want to risk breaking the Project by accident.
-I think thats some additional drawback working alone.

-Q: **Are the scripts copies from the Asset store?**

-A: No, I had a goal to script everything on my own for learning purposes - I used many different Tutorials on different plattforms like Unity-Forums, Stack Overflow, Youtube including two Udemy courses I bought to dive deeper into the topic.
-Only  the collision detedtion logic found in Character Movement was entirely adapted from a Character pack.

-Q: **Skins, Coins, shop mechanic is missing**

-A: I had to adapt the scope of my game, since my teambuddy left me right before *Playtesting Session 1* without commiting anything.
-So I had to cut out some ideas to get the Project done.